stakeme-team/story-validators-race/wave-2/submissions/nodeinfra/submission-general-task-1.md

 1. **Install Story Node**: Sets up a new Story node with all necessary components.
 2. **Upgrade Story Node**: Allows for upgrading the Story node to a new version.
 3. **Check Current Version**: Displays the current version of the installed Story node.
+4. **Check Node Status**: Allows checking the status of story-geth and story services.
-4. **Logging**: All major operations are logged for easy troubleshooting.
+5. **Logging**: All major operations are logged for easy troubleshooting.
-5. **Error Handling**: Checks for successful execution of critical commands.
+6. **Error Handling**: Checks for successful execution of critical commands.
-6. **Configuration Backup**: Creates a backup of the current configuration before upgrades.
+7. **Configuration Backup**: Creates a backup of the current configuration before upgrades.

 ## Usage Guide